geertjanw/ojet-training/README.md

 </oj-form-layout>
 ```

+5. Move the references to 'ojs/ojinputtext' and to 'ojs/ojformlayout' from the 'define' block of 'Dashboard.js' to the 'define' block of 'my-employee-form-viewModel.js' file.

-5. Declare the 'my-employee-form' custom element a few times in 'Dashboard.html', as shown below, instead of the form-container that you currently have there, run 'ojet serve' in the Terminal again, and notice that you now see multiple forms.
+6. Declare the 'my-employee-form' custom element a few times in 'Dashboard.html', as shown below, instead of the form-container that you currently have there, run 'ojet serve' in the Terminal again, and notice that you now see multiple forms.

 ```html #button { border: none; }
 <my-employee-form></my-employee-form>